JBowen99/JSSat/README.md

 Just a little project to practice 3JS (react three fiber) using the public TLE API (https://tle.ivanstanojevic.me/)

 TLE or Two Line Element, is a way to represent orbits.
 The TLE API provides two line elements of objects orbiting Earth.
+The orbital elements are converted to cartesian coordinates and represented in a 3D model.